Filipino nationalism: Japanese occupation and the Second Republic (1941–1945)

 Japan launched a surprise attack on the Clark Air Base in Pampanga on December 8, 1941, just ten hours after the attack on Pearl Harbor.
 Aerial bombardment, which destroyed most of the American aircraft in the islands, was followed by landings of ground troops on Luzon.
 The defending Philippine and United States troops were under the command of General Douglas MacArthur.
 Under the pressure of superior numbers, the defending forces withdrew to the Bataan Peninsula and to the island of Corregidor at the entrance to Manila Bay.
 On January 2, 1942, General MacArthur declared the capital city, Manila, an open city to prevent its destruction.
 The Philippine defense continued until the final surrender of United States-Philippine forces on the Bataan Peninsula in April 1942 and on Corregidor in May of the same year.

-José Paciano Laurel was the only president of the Second Philippine Republic.
+José P. Laurel was the only president of the Second Philippine Republic.

 The Philippine Executive Commission was established in 1942 with Jorge B. Vargas as its first chairman.
 The PEC was created as the temporary care-taker government of the Greater Manila area and eventually of the whole Philippines during the Japanese occupation of the country during World War II.
-On May 6, 1943, Japanese Premier Hideki Tojo during a visit to the Philippines pledged to establish the Republic of the Philippines.
+On May 6, 1943, Japanese premier Hideki Tojo during a visit to the Philippines pledged to establish the Republic of the Philippines.
 This pledge of Tojo prompted the "KALIBAPI," to call for a convention on June 19, 1943, and twenty of its members were elected to form the Preparatory Commission for Independence.
 The commission tasked to draft a constitution for the Philippine Republic and elected head was José P. Laurel.
 The Preparatory Commission presented its draft Constitution on September 4, 1943, and three days later, the "KALIBAPI" general assembly ratified the draft Constitution.

 The Japanese-sponsored establishment of the Republic of the Philippines was proclaimed on October 14, 1943, with José P. Laurel being sworn in as president.
 On the same day, a "Pact of Alliance" was signed between the new Philippine Republic and the Japanese government that was ratified two days later by the National Assembly.
-The Philippine Republic was immediately recognized by Japan, and in the succeeding days by Germany, Thailand, Manchukuo, Burma, Croatia and Italy while neutral Spain sent its "greetings."
+The Philippine Republic was immediately recognized by Japan, and in the succeeding days by Germany, Thailand, Manchukuo, Burma, Croatia, and Italy while neutral Spain sent its "greetings".

 In October 1944, General Douglas MacArthur, the overall commander of American forces in the Pacific, had gathered enough additional troops and supplies to begin the retaking of the Philippines, landing with Sergio Osmeña who had assumed the Presidency after Quezon's death.
 The battles entailed long fierce fighting; some of the Japanese continued to fight until the official surrender of the Empire of Japan on September 2, 1945.
 The Second Republic was dissolved earlier, on August 14.
 After their landing, Filipino and American forces also undertook measures to suppress the Huk movement, which was founded to fight the Japanese Occupation.